 Born and raised in Dublin, Ireland, Ethel Rohan lives in San Francisco.
 Her stories and writing often center on the body—its joys, secrets, memory, urges, splendor, and horrors.
 When she writes, she’s stolen away.

-Rohan’s first novel, The Weight of Him, published from St. Martin’s Press, February 2017, and will publish from Atlantic Books, June 1st, 2017.
+Rohan’s first novel, The Weight of Him, published from St. Martin’s Press, February 2017, and from Atlantic Books, June, 2017.
 The Weight of Him won the inaugural Plumeri Fellowship and was named an Amazon Best Book.

 She is also the author of two story collections, Goodnight Nobody and Cut Through the Bone, the former longlisted for The Edge Hill Prize and the latter longlisted for The Story Prize.
 She wrote, too, the award-winning chapbook Hard to Say (PANK) and the award-winning e-memoir single, Out of Dublin (Shebooks).